 Similarly to other newly printed notes, the new twenty with lower prefix serial numbers will fetch far more money.

-Every so often there is a craze about potentially valuable British coins, and a story may go viral on social media with tales of coins being sold for ridiculously high prices.
+Every so often there is a craze about potentially valuable coins, and a story may go viral on social media with tales of coins being sold for ridiculously high prices.

 The best way to initially find out how much a coin is worth is by checking the Change Checker scarcity index.